aragon/community/README.md

 This repo is where we organize collaborative community efforts.
 Continue reading to learn more about Aragon and how you can join and collaborate with the Aragon community.

 ## What is Aragon?
 Aragon is a free software application that makes it easy to create and participate in Decentralized Autonomous Organizations.
-You can learn more about the project at https://aragon.one
+You can learn more about the project at https://aragon.one and https://wiki.aragon.one.

 ## Contribution guidelines
 All contributors to this repo are expected to follow the guidelines set forth in our [Aragon Community Contributor Guidelines](https://github.com/aragon/community/blob/master/aragon_community_contributor_guidelines.md).
 Note: These guidelines differ from the Aragon Software Contributor Guidelines.